meganz/mpenc_doc/source/engineering.rst

 exchange, signature schemes, hash functions and symmetric ciphers - as necessary, based on the recommendations of the wider community.

-For more technical details, see our API documentation.
-[TODO: link].
+For more technical details, see our API documentation [mpenc-api]_.

 Internal components
 ===================